ADBC Driver Manager and Connection Profiles

-There are two ways to pass connection options to driver managers:
+There are two ways to pass database options through the driver manager:

-1. Directly specifying all connection options as arguments to driver manager functions in your application code. (see the SetOption family of functions in ADBC API Standard for details)
+1. Directly specifying all options as arguments to the driver manager in your application code (see the SetOption family of functions in ADBC API Standard for details).

-2. Referring to a connection profile which contains connection options, and optionally overriding some options in your application code.
+2. Referring to a connection profile which contains options, and optionally overriding some options by setting them through the above method.

-The ADBC driver manager supports connection profiles that specify a driver and connection options in a reusable configuration.
+Connection profiles combine a driver and database options in a reusable configuration.
 This allows users to:

 • Define connection information in files or environment variables